 Welcome!
 In this lesson we’re going to learn a creative string skipping and tapping sequence that changes key on the same root note, meaning that we’ll change between G Major & G Minor.
 We’ll also be using some extended arpeggios that use 7th and 9th extensions.
-If you want to read the lesson later then download the tab book.

 We’re going to take two basic string skipping tapped arpeggios and make a sequence out of them to make it more interesting.
 This tapping sequence uses T2 and T3 tapping, that’s two fingers on your picking hand.
 Usually I would suggest your middle and ring finger so you can still hold the pick.
 For a really creative sound that throws your listener off we’re going to change key using the same root note.
 Let take a look at these basic shapes first and then we can check out the sequence.

 The first shape is going to be based around a major 7 string skipping tapped arpeggio.
 This shape looks like this: